-Anderson Art & Appraisals (formerly Anderson Shea Art Appraisals) is a Santa Barbara-based art appraisal firm specializing in appraising American paintings, drawings, and sculpture -- with unique expertise in California art.
+Anderson Campbell Art Appraisals (formerly Anderson Shea Art Appraisals) is a Santa Barbara-based art appraisal firm specializing in appraising American paintings, drawings, and sculpture -- with unique expertise in California art.

-Anderson Art Appraisals is dedicated to assisting collectors protect and manage fine art collections throughout Southern California including Santa Barbara, Ventura, San Luis Obispo, Santa Ynez, and Southern California.
+Anderson Campbell Art Appraisals is dedicated to assisting collectors protect and manage fine art collections throughout Southern California including Santa Barbara, Ventura, Santa Ynez, San Luis Obispo.

-Anderson Art Appraisals has assisted private collectors -- as well as numerous museums and other institutions with art appraisals including the Santa Barbara Museum of Art, La Purisima California Mission, Santa Barbara Museum of Natural History, amongst others.
+Anderson Campbell Art Appraisals assists private art collectors -- as well as numerous art museums and other institutions including the Santa Barbara Museum of Art, La Purisima California Mission, Santa Barbara Museum of Natural History, amongst others.

 For information about having your art appraised, please see our Appraisal Services page.
-We prepare appraisal for Fair Market Value, Resale, Estate Planning, Insurance/Retail Replacement Value (in the case of fire or loss.)
+We prepare appraisal for Fair Market Value, Resale, Estate Planning, Insurance/Retail Replacement Value (fire or loss.)

 CALL US: 805.616.2781 or EMAIL US